 Picture by Jonathan Hood

-As most travellers will be spending their time in Reykjavík for New Year's Eve, that's what I will focus on explaining.
-First of all, be prepared for seeing a LOT of fireworks.
+If you're planning to spend your New Year's Eve in Reykjavik, you can expect the following.
+First of all, be prepared to see a LOT of fireworks.
 Imagine how many you may see, then multiply that by a thousand.

-Icelanders spend an incredible amount of money on fireworks each year (hundreds of millions of Icelandic kronur), partly because they're obsessed with the display on New Year's Eve, but mainly because they are supporting the Icelandic Search and Rescue Teams that heavily rely on income based on firework and Christmas tree sales each year.
+Icelanders spend a large amount of money on fireworks each year (hundreds of millions of Icelandic kronur), partly because they're obsessed with the colorful display on New Year's Eve, but mainly because they are supporting the Icelandic Search and Rescue Teams that heavily rely on income based on firework and Christmas tree sales each year.

-The Icelandic Search and Rescue Teams are run by volunteers, and they often work in dangerous environments and all kinds of weather to help people all around the country that are in danger.
-Most firework sales are in support of the Search and Rescue teams, but not all of them - so make sure you buy your fireworks from one of them, such as Flugbjörgunarsveitin or Landsbjörg.
+The Icelandic Search and Rescue Teams are run by volunteers, and they often work in dangerous environments and all kinds of weather to help people, both locals and visitors, all around the country that are in danger.
+Most firework sales are in support of the Search and Rescue teams, but not all of them - so make sure you buy your fireworks from one of them, such as Flugbjorgunarsveitin or Landsbjorg.

 Photo credit Arctic-Images/Getty Images